-- 1. Demonstrate a further knowledge of Spanish culture and history (history, geography, literature, political and cultural studies), using vocabulary and expressions in a variety of writing and speaking contexts. - 2.
+- 1. Demonstrate and expand further their knowledge of German culture and history (history, geography, literature, cultural studies) in any kind of exchanges, from basic structures to complex forms, using vocabulary and expressions in a variety of writing and speaking contexts. - 2.
 Extract additional information from texts (i.e.: literaries, newspapers, advertisements), being able to understand reports and articles about contemporary issues. - 3.
 Expand their translation skills with significant degree of accuracy and in an appropriate style - 4.
 Strengthen the clarity, precision and fluency of their writing, using a wide range of vocabulary and with a significant level of linguistic accuracy.